Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster: Proposed communication-efficiency distributed localization methods

 \end{small} The final estimation $\hat{\mathbf{s}}_{c}$ is performed in the central UAV.
 However, it is hard to compute the weight coefficients directly while using complex algorithms in local estimation.A computable method is as follows \begin{small}

 \end{small} where $\mathbf{C}_{i}$ and $\mathbf{F}_{i}$ represents for the Cramer-Rao lower bound (CRLB) and the Fisher information matrix (FIM) of the $i$-th UAV's estimation respectively.
 The last term is gotten by replacing the unattainable true position of target with the local estimation while calculating FIM.
 It is reasonable if the accuracies of local estimations are acceptable.
-The mean-square error of the final fusion in (\ref{weightingmatrix}) is \ where the $\mathbf{F}$ represents the FIM of the centralized UAV,, fully utilizing all measurements from edge UAVs.
-The last term is from $\mathbf{F}\triangleq\sum_{i=1}^{N} \mathbf{F}_{i}$, as shown in (\ref{relationship}).
+The mean-square error of the final fusion in (\ref{weightingmatrix}) is \begin{small}